tyomaiva/first-rust-course/src/traits_generics.md

 # Traits and generics

 ## TODO
-Good for dependency injection and mocking while testing
++ Good for dependency injection and mocking while testing
++ Some objects can be neither copied nor cloned (makes sense for a unique resource like an open file)

 ## Traits
 Real-world trait: [core::fmt::Write](https://doc.rust-lang.org/core/fmt/trait.Write.html)
 ```rust
 trait Write {